Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 Even more money belt options

-If you’re still not satisfied with these choices, don’t worry – there are plenty more options to conceal your money.
-Here are a few more ideas.
+If you’re still not satisfied with these choices, don’t worry – there are more options to conceal your money.

-- There’s always something new coming out, like underwear with built-in pockets called Clever Travel Companion and a lightweight fitted waistband called Dovetail Travel in Peace, both of which can also carry your papers and money but neither of which I’ve tried.
+• There’s always something new coming out, like underwear with built-in pockets called Clever Travel Companion and a lightweight fitted waistband called Dovetail Travel in Peace, both of which can also carry your papers and money but neither of which I’ve tried.
+If you’re undecided, just check out the Amazon listings and see if there’s a sale!

 Whatever you decide, your pocket or backpack or daypack are NOT the place to keep your wealth.

-- Never open your money travel belt in public.
-If you must delve into your money belt, go to the ladies room or other private place.
+1. Never open your money travel belt in public.
+If you must delve into your money belt, go to the ladies’ room or other private place.

-- Another piece of advice on how to hide cash while traveling: don’t keep all your money in your money belt.
+3. Another piece of advice on how to hide cash while traveling: don’t keep all your money in your money belt.
 Carry enough cash for the day in your bag so you don’t have to keep dipping into your secret stash.
-If you lose it, it won’t be the end of the world and you won’t have to dig into your stash every time you buy some water.
+If you lose your money, you won’t lose all of it.
 Consider carrying an old decoy purse you can hand over if it ever becomes necessary.

 Simple caution usually works better than anything else.